chaminimehs/Assignment-01---Final/README.md

 Data Preprocessing

         -Irrelevant columns (Brand, Model, Country, Modification, Log_Price, Log_Mileage) are removed.

        -Categorical variables (Condition, Fuel_Type, Drivetrain, Transmission, Popularity, Market_Demand) are label-encoded.

        -Features are standardized using StandardScaler.

        -The dataset is split into 80% training and 20% testing using train_test_split with stratification.

 Machine Learning Models

-The following models are implemented and evaluated:
+-The following models are implemented and evaluated:

-Random Forest Classifier
+1. Random Forest Classifier

-Hyperparameter tuning is performed using GridSearchCV.
+    -Hyperparameter tuning is performed using GridSearchCV.

-The best model is selected based on cross-validation performance.
+    -The best model is selected based on cross-validation performance.

-XGBoost Classifier
+2. XGBoost Classifier

-The model is trained using the multi:softmax objective for multi-class classification.
+    -The model is trained using the multi:softmax objective for multi-class classification.

-The evaluation metric used is mlogloss.
+   -The evaluation metric used is mlogloss.

-Gradient Boosting Classifier
+3. Gradient Boosting Classifier

-The model is trained with default hyperparameters and evaluated.
+   -The model is trained with default hyperparameters and evaluated.

 Model Evaluation

-Accuracy scores are calculated for all models.
+        -Accuracy scores are calculated for all models.

-Classification reports provide precision, recall, and F1-score metrics.
+        -Classification reports provide precision, recall, and F1-score metrics.

-Confusion matrices visualize the performance of each model.
+        -Confusion matrices visualize the performance of each model.

 Results

 The script prints:

-Best hyperparameters for the Random Forest model.
+     -Best hyperparameters for the Random Forest model.

-Accuracy and classification reports for each model.
+     -Accuracy and classification reports for each model.

-A visual representation of confusion matrices using seaborn.
+     -A visual representation of confusion matrices using seaborn.

 Installation and Dependencies

-To run the script, install the required Python libraries: pip install pandas numpy scikit-learn matplotlib seaborn xgboost
+To run the script, install the required Python libraries:

+           -pip install pandas numpy scikit-learn matplotlib seaborn xgboost

+How to Run

+1. Place Elite Sports Cars in Data.csv in the project directory.
+2. Run the script:               -python script.py
+3. The script will output the results and display confusion matrix visualizations.

 Future Improvements

-Feature engineering to improve model performance.
+    --Feature engineering to improve model performance.

-Hyperparameter tuning for XGBoost and Gradient Boosting.
+    --Hyperparameter tuning for XGBoost and Gradient Boosting.

-Adding more data points for improved generalization.
+    --Adding more data points for improved generalization.

-Exploring deep learning models for better accuracy.
+    --Exploring deep learning models for better accuracy.